algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 There are a few packages that require a little something extra in the dependencies file to work on Algorithmia.
 {: .notice-info}

-If you're using tidyverse, add the following lines to your dependencies:
+If you're using *tidyverse*, add the following lines to your dependencies:
 {% highlight bash %}
 tidyverse
 -t https://cran.r-project.org/src/contrib/R6_2.2.2.tar.gz